Earth Notes: Saving Electricity and Gas

 graph of electricity usage to August 2007 graph of electricity usage to October 2007

-As of late July 2007 the old server farm has been turned off and replaced with a much lower-power solution saving ~640W+ every hour of every day.
+As of late July 2007 the old server farm has been turned off and replaced with a low-power laptop saving ~640W+ every hour of every day.

 (Update Oct 2009: the servers had by now been migrated to an 'embedded' Linux system consuming ~4W (excluding the ADSL modem/router/WiFi).
 Completely silent, very small including its no-moving-parts bulk storage, and running entirely from off-grid solar power.)